osoc/side-by-slide-panel/README.md

 ```

 Note that the sidepanel should be before the main area no matter if it is going to be one the left or on the right of the main area.

+#### CSS

+Assign the `fsp-sidepanel` class to your sidepanels.
+For right sidepanels, also assign `fsp-sidepanel-right`.

+Assing the `fsp-content` class to your main area.

 ### Example
 (see the code in the example folder for more details)